 The weather is warming up, and I have been daydreaming about road tripping.

 I love road trips.
 I’ve been on a few fantastic road trips with friends that have been some of my favorite memories.
-It’s so much fun just packing up a week’s worth of clothes, a pillow, and getting in the car and getting away from home.
+It’s so much fun just picking up a week’s worth of clothes, a pillow, and getting in the car and getting away from home.

-When I moved from Baltimore to Seattle, my husband and I asked a couple friends to go on a 9-day road trip across the country.
+When I moved from Baltimore to Seattle, my husband and I asked a couple of friends to go on a 9-day road trip across the country.
 We drove in a crazy wavy line across the country.

-There were moments of crazy sing-alongs and moments that I almost wished I could climb out the window and not have to be in the car with them for another moment.
+There were moments of crazy sing-alongs and moments that I almost wished I could climb out of the window and not have to be in the car with them for another moment.

 Leave the drama at a pit stop